ElyorS/Smart-Mobility-Engineering/README.md

 <img width="984" alt="Screenshot 2023-09-21 at 11 54 32 AM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/a0db0939-a05b-4556-9158-02ed72cba567">

+                                   #Launching nodes

+#The significance of what you’ve done so far is that you’ve run two turtlesim nodes with one command.
+Once you learn to write your own launch files, you’ll be able to run multiple nodes - and set up their configuration - in a similar way, with the ros2 launch command.

 #Now that these nodes are running, you can control them like any other ROS 2 nodes.
 For example, you can make the turtles drive in opposite directions by opening up two additional terminals and running the following commands:

 #In the second terminal: